binocarlos/digger-container/README.md

 ## children
 Each model in a container can also have a '_children' property.

-This is an array of model data that lives 'inside' of the parent container.
+This is an array of model data that lives inside of the parent container.

-This is how the digger tree structure works - by containers living inside of others.
+This is how the digger tree structure works - by containers living inside of other containers.

-## JQuery style accessors
-A container is always an array of models - this lets you run [digger.io](https://github.com/binocarlos/digger.io) queries and have the container hold the results.

-If you 'get' an attribute - the container will return the value of the first model.

-If you 'set' an attribute - the container will apply the value to all models.

-This is consistent with how JQuery deals with it's underlying array of DOM elements:

 # examples